rundeck/docs/docs/manual/schedules/missedjobfires.md

 to run, an execution with a status of "missed" will be added to the activity page.
 Additionally, if the job is configured with a failure notification, the notification will be triggered reporting that the job was missed.

-> Note: This feature simply checks the last "next execution" time of each job, if this next execution time is obove the missfire threshold it is consireder as a missed execution.
-Thus, if more than one execution of the same job were missed, there will be only one **missed** mark.
+> Note: This feature only checks the last "next execution" time of each job, if this next execution time is above the misfire threshold it is considered a missed execution.
+Thus, if more than one execution of the same job were missed, there will be only **one** missed mark.

 > Note: "Next Execution" times are calculated based on calendars, project, system and job schedules.